AdobeDocs/experience-platform.en/help/data-prep/mapping-set.md

 Sources can be a field, expression, or a static value.
 Based on the source type given, the value can be extracted in various ways.

-### Field in a columnar data
+### Field in columnar data

-When mapping a field in columnnar data, such as a CSV file, use the `ATTRIBUTE` source type.
+When mapping a field in columnar data, such as a CSV file, use the `ATTRIBUTE` source type.
 If the field contains `.` within its name, use `\` to escape the value.
-An example of this mapping set can be found below:
+An example of this mapping can be found below:

 **Sample CSV file:**